 One of the main reasons I started my blog was to showcase that it is possible to travel frequently while still maintaining a 9-5.
 I have never been a ‘backpacker’ and at this point, I doubt I ever will be.
 Yet I am incredibly fortunate to take on average 8-10 trips a year.
 All of which are taken around standard annual leave and you can too.
 You just need to learn how to think ahead, think smart and learn how to maximise your annual leave.

-How to maximise your annual leave to travel more frequently
+Other easy tips maximise your annual leave to travel more frequently

 Make the most of the bank holidays